Are Those Toxins In Your Skin Cream? Yup.

 Coal tar?
 Parabens?
 Butyl what?
 When was the last time you thought about what you were putting into (and on) your body through your skin?
 Maybe it’s worth a look to avoid potential problems.

 As an organ, the skin absorbs much of what is applied to its surface.
 So the majority of synthetic chemicals layered during a conventional skincare routine get soaked up by the skin, thus entering your bloodstream.
-These chemicals can accumulate in the body throughout life, especially if the liver and kidneys aren’t doing a good enough job filtering and flushing toxins out.

 At high concentrations, they can not only wreak havoc on the endocrine and reproductive systems or even cause cancer but the manufacturing and use of products also impacts the environment.
 If there’s any doubt, check out reputable sources like Canadian-based David Suzuki’s “Dirty Dozen Cosmetic Chemicals To Avoid” or about.com’s list of toxic chemicals or even the Food and Drug Administration (FDA) site where they admit “Under the Federal Food, Drug, and Cosmetic Act, cosmetic products and ingredients do not require FDA approval before they go on the market.”

 Should ingredients in cosmetic products really be a concern given their wide distribution, sold in nearly every store and being used by so many people seemingly without harm?
 Evidence from the Environmental Working Group (EWG) show that certain ingredients may act as allergens, irritants, carcinogens, hormone disruptors, pollutants, or environmental contaminants.
 So what can you do?

 Search products you use, including safety ratings and whether the ingredients are considered toxic.

 Understand how to read labels so you aren’t swayed by often faulty marketing claims.